DataBiosphere/data-portal/content/document/creating-content/using-images.md

 ## Upload the Image to an "_images" Folder

-Using the github web interface navigate to the parent folder of your page and add the image an `_images` folder.
+Using the GitHub web interface navigate to the parent folder of your page and add the image an `_images` folder.

-In the github editor you can not create an empty folder so if the folder does not exist it will be crated during the upload step.
+In the GitHub editor you can not create an empty folder so if the folder does not exist it will be crated during the upload step.

 ## Reference the Image in the Markdown